AuCson/Shanghai-Taxi-Analysis/README.md

 # Shanghai-Taxi-Analysis
+This is a data structure course project in Fudan Univ.<br />
-An analysis of Taxi-driver's profit, and prediction of travel time in ShangHai
+An analysis of Taxi-driver's profit, and prediction of travel time in ShangHai based on RTree, C++